wistia/wistia-open-docs/_posts/customizing-your-video.md

 {{ "When adding your link, make sure you include the `http://`" | note }}

-### Custom HTML Calls to Action
+### Custom HTML Full-Frame Links

-You can build custom HTML calls to action that take on-page or inline styles.
+You can build custom HTML full-frame link that take on-page or inline styles.
 Where possible, use on-page styles (i.e. including them in a `<style>` tag in the head of your page), because they *may* be stripped out during the customization process.

+### Callout Link

+A callout link is a great option for notifying your viewers without interrupting the video.
+The callout link, when added, will appear in the upper right corner of the video frame.
+It can be as long or as short as you'd like.
+You can adjust the time by updating the time stamp, or dragging the waypoint.
+To make your callout link longer or shorter adjust the ripple by clicking and dragging.

-## Turnstile Email Gate
+### Email Gate

 Turnstile is an easy email gate for your video content.
 It's great for lead generation, and connects with [a bunch of great email providers]({{ '/turnstile' | post_url }}) to make